 Andrew Mackenzie is a Lecturer in the department of Psychology at NTU.
 His interests lie within the fields of Visual Psychology and Applied Cognitive Psychology.
 These interests extend from the processes involved in early-level vision through to eye movements in the real world.
 He subscribes to the idea that studying visual behaviour is often more appropriate when investigated under more active and naturalistic conditions.
-Working across several domains (e.g. Transport, Ageing, Child development, Sport, Gaming) he broadly wishes to a) understand the visual process involved in tasks, b) understand the visual and attentional mechanisms that contribute to the individual differences (e.g. expertise, age, abnormal development) within these tasks and c) where possible, develop diagnostic and training tools to assess and develop skill.
+Working across several domains (e.g. Transport, Ageing, Child development, Sport, Gaming) he broadly wishes to a) understand the visual process involved in tasks, b) understand the visual and attentional mechanisms that contribute to the individual differences (e.g. expertise and age) within these tasks and c) where possible, develop diagnostic and training tools to assess and develop skill.

 Andrew completed his Undergraduate degree in Psychology at the University of Dundee in 2011.
 He then completed his PhD at the University of St Andrews, under the supervision of Prof Julie Harris, within the areas of applied visual cognition where he investigated eye movements and driving.
 He then began working at NTU in 2015 and was involved in a number of vision and cognitive psychology related projects.
 He became a Lecturer at NTU in 2017.

 - Visual cognition